Azure/AMS-Migration/README.md

 > Older version of product will be referred to as Azure Monitor for SAP Solutions (classic) or AMS (classic).
 AMS (classic) is currently in public preview.

-> **New** version of the product will be referred to as Azure Monitor for SAP solutions or AMS.
+> **The newer** version of the product will be referred to as Azure Monitor for SAP solutions or AMS.
 AMS is currently in private preview and is subjected to allow-listing of subscription.

 Below are steps to migrate AMS (classic) to AMS monitor resource.